 The Centre Committee reserves the right to modify or cancel a program to suit the weather of the day.

-If a program is cancelled due to rain, a message will be posted on the CLAC website and our Facebook page.
+If a program is cancelled due to rain, extreme heat or any other extreme weather condition, a message will be posted on the CLAC Facebook page.